wpilibsuite/frc-docs/source/docs/software/basic-programming/reading-stacktraces.rst

    .. group-tab:: C++

       .. code-block:: C++

-         //TODO
+         :lineno-start: 17

+         class Robot : public frc::TimedRobot {
+            public:
+               void RobotInit() override {
+                  motorRef = &m_armMotor;
+                  motorRef->SetInverted(false);
+               }

+            private:
+               frc::PWMVictorSPX m_armMotor{0};
+               frc::PWMVictorSPX * motorRef;
+         };

 Divide by Zero
 ^^^^^^^^^^^^^^

 It is not generally possible to divide an integer by zero, and expect reasonable results.
-Most processors (including the RoboRIO) will raise an Unhandled Exception.
+Most processors (including the roboRIO) will raise an Unhandled Exception.

 For example, consider the following code: